bellebasso/Minimalists-Paradise/README.md

 # MinimalistsParadise
 Minimal, but not too simple.
-Card layout with customizable features via the [style settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.
+Inspired by [AnuPpuccin](https://github.com/AnubisNekhet/AnuPpuccin) and [Border](https://github.com/Akifyss/obsidian-border), the main attraction of Minamilists Paradise is a card layout with customizable features via the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.

 ## Showcase
 Default Light Mode